 Let’s get to them.

-Yes, I really do use a money jar 🙂 .
+Yes, a real money jar 🙂 .
 Whenever I get change back, I almost always throw it into the abyss known as the bottom of my purse.
 Every once in a while, when the weight of my bag nearly rips my shoulder out of its socket, I transfer that change to a money jar.
 It adds up.

 Pretty much all banks give you interest, but does your bank give rewards for being their customer?

 As organized as I think I am, I still struggle with this one.
 After all, I’m not the only one who spends money in this house.
+I’ve tried budgeting, and read some awesome step-by-step “how to make a budget” articles, to no avail.
 So how do I keep track of our spending ?
 First, by making sure to immediately record every check written.
 Second, by using this little monthly expense tracking worksheet.
 It lets me see how much my bills are every month.
 Seeing is believing.
 Now I know if and where I need to cut back.

 I can’t tell you how many times I have saved money just by doing some research.
 Not only have I saved on the price of the thing I’m buying, I often get free shipping.
 It may take a while of searching, but the time spent is well worth it.